 $235,860,116

-The film won several awards, including an Academy Award for Best Original Screenplay for Tom Schulman.
-Welton Academy is a conservative prep school for boys where traditional teaching methods are strictly followed.
+The film received critical acclaim and earned several honors, including the Academy Award for Best Original Screenplay, awarded to Tom Schulman.
+Welton Academy, the story's setting, is a strict boys' prep school governed by traditional teaching values.

 BiographyDrama